Setting the Course, but Forgetting to Steer: Analyzing Compliance with GDPR's Right of Access to Data by Instagram, TikTok, and YouTube: Assessing comprehensibility of DDPs

 Note that the final part of the survey consisted of 14 (13 categories + overall DDP) $\times$4 evaluations where participants gave us an ordered preference.
 Hence, to avoid participant fatigue, we asked half of our participants to evaluate intelligibility and transparency and asked the other half to evaluate conciseness and language properties.
 Hence, 200 participants answered each of the evaluation questions.
 Next, we report our findings on the adherence evaluation.

 \textbf{Language}: \Cref{Fig: ComprFirstPref} shows the percentage of first preference votes elicited by the representation of each of the platforms for the four requirements that we surveyed.
 In the evaluation of clarity and simplicity of language, Instagram won the first preference votes in eleven out of the thirteen data categories (\Cref{fig:language_first_preference}).
-In contrast, for the remaining two categories - search and watch history - participants preferred the language in which YouTube presents it.
-Apart from the thirteen data categories, we also asked participants to evaluate the overall DDP from the three platforms.
+In contrast, for the remaining two categories - search and watch history - participants preferred the language in which YouTube presents it. \if 0 To understand the overall preference of participants across the board, we weight every first preference vote with a score of 3, second preference vote with a score of 2, and third preference vote with a score of 1.
+For categories, where we are comparing only two platforms, we assigned scores 3, 1 for first, second preference respectively.
+Then, we evaluate an \textit{average preference score} for each of the platforms based on participants' preference orderings. \Cref{Fig: ComprHeat} shows the average preference scores of each of the platforms in each category of data.
+Based on the average preference scores, apart from watch, search histories and location, the gap between preference toward the language of Instagram's data representation is way more than that of TikTok and YouTube (\Cref{fig:language_heatmap}).
+Across the different categories of data, the participants' average preference score for Instagram's language is 2.48, whereas TikTok and YouTube fail to reach an average preference score of 2.\\ \fi Apart from the thirteen data categories, we also asked participants to evaluate the overall DDP from the three platforms.
 55\% of the participants preferred the language of Instagram's DDP.
 TikTok and YouTube DDPs are preferred by 25\% and 20\% of the participants, respectively.

 \textbf{Intelligibility}: Similar to Language, Instagram won the first preference vote for intelligibility in eleven out of the thirteen categories evaluated (\Cref{fig:intelligible_first_preference}).
 In all categories, except for devices and location categories, more than 75\% of the participants preferred Instagram's data representation to be the most intelligible.
 For the evaluation of the overall DDP, 63\% of the participants identified the Instagram DDP to be the most intelligible.
 TikTok and YouTube were chosen as the first preference by a considerably smaller proportion of our participants, nearly 18\% each.